dedan/pcourse/lectures/lec2.md

 The second example asks you for two strings.
 A name and your favorite letter.
 Then it again iterates over a string.
 But this time it does not simply print each letter.
 Each letter is compared with the *favorite letter* and its occurrences are counted.
 At the end the total number of occurrences is printed.

 One important comment on the line where the counter is increased.
 Beginners often tend to write `counter + 1` instead of `counter = counter + 1`.
 Why is that wrong?
-It is not really wrong, it just does not do what you want.
+It is not really wrong, it just does not do what you want!
 If you write `counter + 1` it computes the sum of the previous value and the new value.
 But then, it throws it away.
 In order to *remember* it we have to store it in a variable.
 And because we want to use the value again in the next iteration, we just store it back in the old variable.
 Therefore -> `counter = counter + 1`.

 ```python